 - (1) Not to vary more than one unit above or below natural background of predominantly fresh waters and coastal waters as defined in Section 62-302.520(3)(b), Florida Administrative Code or more than two-tenths unit above or below natural background of open waters as defined in Section 62-302.520(3)(f), Florida Administrative Code, provided that the pH is not lowered to less than 6 units in predominantly fresh waters, or less than 6.5 units in predominantly marine waters, or raised above 8.5 units.
-If natural background is less than 6 units in predominantly fresh waters or 6.5 units in predominantly marine waters, the pH shall not vary below natural background or vary more than one unit above natural background of predominantly fresh waters and coastal waters, or more than two-tenths unit above natural background or vary more than one unit below natural background of predominantly fresh waters and coastal waters, or more than two-tenths unit below natural background of open waters and coastal waters, or more than two-tenths unit below natural background of open waters. - (2) Nutrients include total nitrogen, Kjeldahl-nitrogen, NO2/NO3 -N, total phosphorus, and orthophosphate.
+If natural background is less than 6 units in predominantly fresh waters or 6.5 units in predominantly marine waters, the pH shall not vary below natural background or vary more than one unit above natural background of open waters.
+If natural background is higher than 8.5 units, the pH shall not vary above natural background or vary more than one unit below natural background of predominantly fresh waters, or more than two-tenths unit above natural background or vary more than one unit below natural background of predominantly fresh waters, or more than two-tenths unit above natural background or vary more than one unit below natural background of predominantly fresh waters, or more than two-tenths unit below natural background of predominantly fresh waters, or more than two-tenths unit below natural background of open waters. - (2) Nutrients include total nitrogen, Kjeldahl-nitrogen, NO2/NO3 -N, total phosphorus, and orthophosphate.
 The Class III criterion is in narrative form: "The discharge of nutrients shall continue to be limited as needed to prevent violations of other standards contained in this chapter.
 Man-induced nutrient enrichment (total nitrogen or total phosphorus) shall be considered degradation in relation to the provisions of Sections 62-302.300, 62-302.700, and 62-4.242, Florida Administrative Code.
-In no case shall nutrient concentrations of a body of water be altered so as to cause an imbalance in natural populations of aguatic flora or fauna." - (3) There is no Class III standard for nitrate.
+In no case shall nutrient concentrations of a body of water be altered so as to cause an imbalance in natural populations of aquatic flora or fauna." - (3) There is no Class III standard for nitrate.
 The Class I (drinking water) standard is 10 mg/L. FDEP's Ground Water section uses a concentration of 0.45 mg/L to indicate potential ground water-surface water impacts based on this level's potential to increase chlorophyll growth in surface waters.
 A concentration of 0.20 mg/L is widely cited as a "background concentration" for Florida springs, although in a sample of Florida springs unaffected by human population centers, the median value was found to be 0.08 mg/L (FDEP 2006). - (4) Impairment may be indicated in streams with chlorophyll-a greater than 20 ug/L or an increase of over 50% over historical values is observed for at least two consecutive years (62-303.352, Florida Administrative Code) - (5) Not to exceed a monthly average of 200, nor exceed 400 in 10% of the samples, nor exceed 800 on any one day.